 The U.S. Energy Information Administration ("EIA") estimates the worldwide crude oil and petroleum liquids supply will exceed demand in 2015, resulting in crude oil and other petroleum liquids inventories increasing by 1.7 million barrels per day in the first half of 2015 and by 1.1 million barrels per day for the full year of 2015.
 This is on top of inventory builds of 1.0 million barrels per day in 2014.
 EIA projects small inventory builds for 2016, primarily due to decreases in U.S. production.
 The combined inventories of the countries within the Organization for Economic Cooperation and Development (as defined by the EIA) were the highest on record and were equivalent to 59 days of consumption.
 These inventory builds are expected to keep downward pressure on prices.
 For the first quarter of 2015 compared to the first quarter of 2014, worldwide supply increased 2.0 million barrels per day, with the U.S. having the largest increase of 1.5 million barrels per day and OPEC's combined net supply increasing by 0.5 million barrels per day.
 Consumption for the first quarter of 2015 increased by 1.1 million barrels per day over the first quarter of 2014 and no single country or group caused the majority of the increase.
-According to analysts, Saudi Arabia increased production in March 2015 from February 2015 by 0.7 million barrels per day.
-Many countries, such as Russia, Iraq, Iran, Venezuela, have economies that are highly (or solely) dependent on oil revenues and do not have significant cash reserves like Saudi Arabia; therefore, productions from these countries is not expected.
+According to analysts, Saudi Arabia increased production in March 2015 from February 2015 by 0.7 million barrels per day, which eclipsed its prior peak in August 2013.
+Including the Saudi Arabia increase, OPEC increased production in March 2015 from February by 0.8 million barrels per day.
+Many countries, such as Russia, Iraq, Iran, Venezuela, have economies that are highly (or solely) dependent on oil revenues and do not have significant cash reserves like Saudi Arabia; therefore, production reductions from these countries is not expected.
 If agreements are reached with Iran that leads to lifting oil-related sanctions, this could further exacerbate the excess crude oil supply situation.
 The lifting of oil-related sanctions for Iran has not been incorporated into EIA's projections.
-Conversely, if there is a major conflict in an oil producing country, this could cause supply disruptions.
+Conversely, if the